fzipi/yapceu-2018-security-owasp/PITCHME.md

 ---
 ## Context and Codification

-@ul

 - Codification depends on context.
-- You cannot codify output as HTML, if you are outputting JS
+- You cannot codify output as HTML, if your output is JS
 - Sanitization will depend on context also (see for example Taint mode)

-@ulend

 ---